codefresh-io/docs.codefresh.io/_docs/docker-registries/external-docker-registries.md

 {% include image.html lightbox="true" file="/images/2924d81-registry-name.png" url="/images/2924d81-registry-name.png" alt="Specify Docker Registry Name" max-width="65%" %}

 ## Pushing an image
-Once your registry configuration is all set up you can start pushing you images to it.
+Once your registry configuration is all set up you can start pushing your images to it.

-Codefresh provides you with two options of how to push an image to a registry.

-{:.text-secondary}
-### Using the Pipelines view

-{:start="1"}
-1. Navigate to a repository **Pipelines** view

-{:start="2"}
-2. Under **Build and Unit Test** select your preconfigured registry.
-{% include image.html lightbox="true" file="/images/22ecd84-pipeline-registry.png" url="/images/22ecd84-pipeline-registry.png" alt="Pipeline Registry" max-width="45%" %}

-{:.text-secondary}
-### Using a codefresh.yml file
-In a push step you can place your registry configuration name in the `registry` field
+In a [push step]({{site.baseurl}}/docs/codefresh-yaml/steps/push/)  you can place your registry configuration name in the `registry` field

   `codefresh.yml`
 {% highlight yaml %}